Vacancies at BTH

 Assistant Professor/Senior Lecturer in Computer Science

-The position is placed at the Department of Computer Science and Engineering in Karlskrona
+With placement at the Department of Computer Science, Karlskrona

 Instructions to applicants

 Here you will find short information about good things to know when you are new to Sweden and Karlskrona.
 We recommend you to visit the website “Information om Sverige”.
 This portal is for anyone who is new to Sweden and wants to find information about Swedish society quickly and easily.